Alabama: Literature

-Alabama literature is characterized by themes of race and issues of gender and war, and is influenced by events such as the American Civil War, the Reconstruction era, the Civil Rights Movement, and the Vietnam War.
-Some notable examples of Alabama literature include Harper Lee's To Kill A Mockingbird, Winston Groom's Forrest Gump, Fannie Flagg's Fried Green Tomatoes at the Whistlestop Cafe, and the biographies of Rosa Parks and Martin Luther King Jr.
+Alabama literature is characterized by themes of race and issues of gender and war, and is influenced by events such as the American Civil War, the Reconstruction era, the civil rights movement, and the Vietnam War.
+Some notable examples of Alabama literature include Harper Lee's To Kill a Mockingbird, Winston Groom's Forrest Gump, Fannie Flagg's Fried Green Tomatoes at the Whistle Stop Cafe, and the biographies of Rosa Parks and Martin Luther King Jr.

 Sports

 Professional sports

 Alabama has several professional and semi-professional sports teams, including three minor league baseball teams.

 The Talladega Superspeedway motorsports complex hosts a series of NASCAR events.
 It has a seating capacity of 143,000 and is the thirteenth largest stadium in the world and sixth largest stadium in America.
 Also, the Barber Motorsports Park has hosted IndyCar Series and Rolex Sports Car Series races.

 The ATP Birmingham was a World Championship Tennis tournament held from 1973 to 1980.

 Alabama has hosted several professional golf tournaments, such as the 1984 and 1990 PGA Championship at Shoal Creek, the Barbasol Championship (PGA Tour), the Mobile LPGA Tournament of Champions, Airbus LPGA Classic, and Yokohama Tire LPGA Classic (LPGA Tour), and The Tradition (Champions Tour).